Your browser does not support JavaScript! AASK - Foster Care

 How can our family become a licensed kinship family?

 Although kinship families must undergo many of the same requirements as unrelated foster and adoptive families, AASK has tailored its Licensed Kinship Care program to meet the unique needs of kinship families.
 Whenever possible, the AASK program is built around your specific and unique needs.
 Your family specialist will guide you through each step of the process, working around you and your family's busy schedule.
+Kinship families are referred to AASK by DCS; please contact us if you have questions.

 Why is AASK's kinship program right for you?